Ozzie Albies Preview, Player Props: Braves vs. Cubs

-On Wednesday, Ozzie Albies (hitting .378 in his past 10 games) and the Atlanta Braves play the Chicago Cubs, whose starting pitcher will be Jameson Taillon.
-First pitch is at 7:20 PM ET.
+The Atlanta Braves, including Ozzie Albies (.438 on-base percentage in past 10 games, 107 points above season-long percentage), battle starter Marcus Stroman and the Chicago Cubs at Truist Park, Thursday at 7:20 PM ET.

-He collected two extra-base hits in his previous game (2-for-4 with two doubles) against the Cubs.
+He collected three RBI (going 3-for-5 with a home run) in his most recent game against the Cubs.

 Sportsbook Promo Codes